7: Board Operations

 3. The provisions of the Local Authorities Election Act respecting the election of trustees shall apply to every election in each ward.

-4. If a vacancy occurs in the membership of the Board during the four (4) years following an election, a by-election may be held, unless this vacancy occurs in the last six (6) months before the next election.
+4. If a vacancy occurs in the membership of the Board during the four (4) years following an election, a by-election may be held, as detemined by the Board.

 4.1.
 If two (2) vacancies occur prior to the fourth year of the term of office, a by-election shall be held.